mohan-chinnappan-n/quotes/.github/pull_request_template.md

 - [ ] I completed my code review with my peers
 - [ ] I completed code scan as explained [here](https://github.com/mohan-chinnappan-n/cli-dx/blob/master/mdapi/pmd-codescan.md)
-- [ ] I validated the test code coverage for correctness and any shortcuts to increase test code coverage
+- [ ] I validated the test code coverage for correctness and any shortcuts to increase test code coverage **not** presented in the code
-- [ ] I completed a checkOnly deployment and this code is deployable
+- [ ] I completed a checkOnly (-c) deployment and this code is deployable